Your Selected Question

 Can I add a notice of correction to my report to explain something?

-If there are exceptional circumstances behind something on your credit report that is causing a negative effect, you can add a Notice of Correction to explain this.
+If there are exceptional circumstances behind something on your credit report that is causing a negative effect, you can add a Notice of Correction to explain this, in accordance with your rights under the Consumer Credit Act.

 For example, if you missed a payment on your credit card because you were made redundant you could add a Notice of Correction to explain this.